Skip to main content

 }

-Then set the authentication credentials via environment variables:
+Then export the authentication credentials as environment variables:

-Credentials can also be placed in the config file under auth.client_id and auth.client_secret, but we recommend using environment variables to prevent secrets from being committed to version control or exposed in file system backups.
+Credentials can also live in the config file under auth.client_id and auth.client_secret, but environment variables are strongly recommended so secrets don’t end up in version control, backups, or shared logs.

 export INFISICAL_PKCS11_CONFIG=/path/to/your/pkcs11.conf